eldoradoio/branch-based-secrets/README.md

 This action makes it easy to use different secrets for different branches.
 It relies on the following naming scheme for secrets: `<name>_<branch>`.

+## Fork Note:
+This is a fork not to depend on an external repo.
+If you are not from El Dorado, please use the original by noliran.

 ## Usage example

 In a project with 2 branches, `prod` and `dev`, define the following secrets: